brucewu16899/docker/containers/mylamp2/README.md

 MySQL, apache and phpMyAdmin container
 ====================================

+PHP versions are managed with phpbrew.
+I have not been able to get apache to use the phpbrew PHP versions though.
+See mylamp3 for a setup where this works.

 Build the container: `docker build --rm .`

 Start a container: `docker run -d -p 80:80 [IMAGE ID]`